 The card drafting mechanic is nothing new, but its popularity is definitely on the rise.
 From light filler game to heavy brain burner, there’s definitely a card drafting game that will be right for you or your group.

 I usually only mention three games in these step ladders and leave it at that.
-However, there are two other games that fall into the card drafting category that I think are worth mentioning.
+However, there are a few other games that fall into the card drafting category that I think are worth mentioning.

 7 Wonders – 7 Wonders is the granddaddy of the card drafting genre.
 It’s been around for awhile.
 Designed by Antoine Bauza (who also created Hanabi), it’s gone on to be one of the most successful franchises in the board game industry.
 I decided not to include this game in my list for two main reasons: 1.)
 7 Wonders plays best with 3 or more people.
 In the interest of keeping this list accessible to everyone, I decided to go with games that are still very strong with only two.
 2.)
 Virtually every Top X Games list out there has 7 Wonders on it somewhere and I wanted this one to be different.
 My goal isn’t just to help guide you from one game to another, it’s also to hopefully introduce you to something that you may not have seen before.